Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/domino-dynasty/rules/_index.md

 {{% rules-block heading="Directional Daddy" %}}

-* Paths now get arrows (sometimes), and you may only count the path insofar as it consistently points TO the icon
-* Threats from outside (goblins?) can now have a direction, such as "we hit from the LEFT side of the shared map" or something?
+This expansion adds paths with arrows (sometimes).

+> When following a path, if you hit a directional path that points AWAY from the icon, stop there.

+In other words, you can only count paths connected to Capitals insofar as they consistently point _to_ the Capital.
+(And if they have no arrows, consider that they point both ways.)

 {{% /rules-block %}}

 {{% rules-block heading="Machine Mama" %}}

-This is about connecting paths/"engines" between players.
+This expansion is about connecting _players_ and using the individual maps to feed into a bigger engine (or "machine").

-> You can only give/receive stuff from players if there's a path between THEIR ICON and YOUR ICON on the shared map.

-> You can "lend" your power to another player to whom you're connected _once_ per round.
-(That is, they can handle your icon and/or execute your Report power too.)

-IDEAS:

-* Anything your individual map can provide, goes to _your area_ only (by default).
-Others need to build paths to you.
-* You actually make BINDING agreements? => All players get some dominoes for their role, and they can give them out/exchange them like "a favor for a favor".
-And you can cash in that favor at any later moment.
-* The general idea of THREATS and GOALS (from dominoes drawn) seems too useful to ignore.
-Why?
-  * It gives players a reason to help _another player/role_ grow (on the shared map), because they need it to be strong to weather a storm or meet a goal.
+It introduces a few new icons and missions (as usual), but also introduces a few big and crucial rule changes.

+* You can only share your strength freely with another player if you are **connected on the shared map**.
+(That is, there must be a path between a Capital in _your Province_ and a Capital in _their Province_.)
+* If unconnected, you can still share your strength with someone, but that is the **only player** with whom you may share it (this round).
+* You may choose to give your _power_ or your _role icon_ to another player this round.
+  * Only players to whom you're connected (on the shared map) can borrow it.
+  * This means _you_ can't use your own power or handle dominoes with your own icon anymore, but the player who borrowed it can.

 {{% /rules-block %}}